onestardao/WFGY/TensionUniverse/BlackHole/Q023_strong_cp_problem.md

 * the state space,
 * observables and effective fields,
 * tension related functionals,
-* singular sets and domain restrictions.
+* singular sets and domain restrictions,
+* admissible encoding classes and fairness constraints.

 We do not specify any deep TU generative rules or explicit mappings from raw microscopic data to internal TU fields.